Rufus For Real

 picture of a white serving bowl of slow cooker beef ragu topped with parmesan cheese shavings and fresh parsley garnish. sitting on a wooden surface with a navy napkin.

-• Pappardelle is the perfect pairing – Wide noodles catch the rich shredded beef and silky tomato sauce.
+• Pappardelle holds the sauce beautifully: Wide noodles catch the shredded beef and rich tomato base.

 Everything you need to make the richest, coziest slow cooker beef ragu with pappardelle.